TransNormerLLM: A Faster and Better Large Language Model with Improved TransNormer: Introduction

 In this paper, we introduce TransNormerLLM, the first linear attention-based LLM that surpasses conventional softmax attention in both accuracy and efficiency.
-The development of TransNormerLLM builds upon the foundations of the previous linear attention architecture, TransNormer~\cite{qin-etal-2022-devil}, while incorporating a series of advanced modifications to achieve superior performance.
+The development of TransNormerLLM builds upon the foundations of the previous linear attention architecture, TransNormer~\citep{qin-etal-2022-devil}, while incorporating a series of advanced modifications to achieve superior performance.
 The key enhancements in TransNormerLLM include positional embedding, linear attention acceleration, gating mechanism, tensor normalization, and inference acceleration.

 One notable improvement is the replacement of the TransNormer's DiagAttention with Linear Attention to enhance global interactions.
-To address the issue of dilution, we introduced LRPE~\cite{qin2023linearized} with exponential decay.
+To address the issue of dilution, we introduced LRPE~\citep{qin2023linearized} with exponential decay~\citep{alibi,qin2023toeplitz,2305.13048}.
 Lightning Attention, a novel technique that significantly accelerates linear attention during training is introduced, resulting in a more than two-fold improvement, while also reducing memory usage by four times with IO awareness.
-Furthermore, we simplified GLU and Normalization, with the latter leading to a 20\% overall speedup.
+Furthermore, we simplified GLU and Normalization, with the latter leading to a 20\% speedup.
 A robust inference algorithm ensures the stability of numerical values and constant inference speed, regardless of the sequence length, thereby enhancing the efficiency of our model during both training and inference stages.

-To validate the efficacy of TransNormerLLM, we meticulously collect a large corpus that is more than $6$TB in size and contains over $2$ trillion tokens.
-We develop a new self-cleaning strategy to filter the collected corpus to ensure data quality.
-We expand the original TransNormer model ranging from 385M to 175B parameters as illustrated in Table~\ref{transnormer_models} and conduct a series of comprehensive experiments and ablations on our corpus, demonstrating superior performance to softmax attention-based methods as well as faster training and inference speed.

-We are committed to fostering community-driven advancements in the field of LLMs.
-To this end, we plan to open-source our pre-trained models, enabling researchers and practitioners to build upon our work and explore efficient transformer structures in LLMs.
+We validate the efficacy of TransNormerLLM on our self-collected pre-train corpus, which is more than $6$TB in size and contains over $2$ trillion tokens.
+We expand the original TransNormer model, ranging from 385M to 175B parameters, and benchmark models with sizes of 385M, 1B, and 7B.
+The benchmark results demonstrate that our models achieve competitive performance with existing state-of-the-art transformer-based LLMs with similar sizes while also having faster inference speeds.
+We will open-source our pre-trained models, enabling researchers and practitioners to build upon our work and explore efficient transformer structures in LLMs.